glasgow-ipl/ietfdata/README.md

 ## Development

-To modify the `ietfdata` library, clone from GitHub then follow the following instructions to install dependencies and test the results.
+To modify the `ietfdata` library, clone from GitHub then follow the instructions below to install dependencies and test the results.
 If you just intend to use the library to support writing a paper or to perform some other analysis, you can skip this section.

 Create a virtual environment and install dependencies in the usual manner:
 ```sh